-There are two television screens in the museum.
-Both play short films on a loop.
-There are headphones by the screen near the front desk so visitors can listen to the films with sound.
-The screen in the Bee Room upstairs often has constant sound.
-There are also two touchable interactive screens in the museum, one downstairs featuring a 'Tree of Life' interactive, and one upstairs featuring images of insects that look at closely by zooming in.
+There is a television screen to the right of the Welcome Desk.
+It usually shows short films, but currently has a live cam on swifts nesting in the Museum tower.
+There are also two touchable interactive screens in the museum, one downstairs featuring a 'Tree of Life' interactive, and one upstairs featuring images of insects that you can look at closely by zooming in.
 These two screens do not make any noise.
+Sometimes this screens can be a bit tempermental so do report to the Welcome Desk if you notice that it has stopped working.